3 Answers to 3 Questions

 One last thing!

-I hope you found these three essays helpful.
-Before you go, I’d love it if you’d complete at least one of my Four Ss below.
-Bonus points if you do all four!
+I hope you found these answers helpful.
+Before you go, I’d love you to complete the Four Ss below:

-2) Share this essay with others.
-By doing this, we’ll collect more questions and upvotes, which helps me to keep essays relevant:
+2) Share this essay with others!
+By doing this, we’ll collect more questions and upvotes to ensure more relevant essays:

-4) Star this essay by clicking the Heart icon near the top or bottom of this essay.
-(Yes, I know it’s a stretch to say “star” and not “heart,” but I needed a fourth “S” word.)
+3) Star this essay!
+Click the Heart icon near the top or bottom of this essay.
+(Yes, I know it’s a stretch to say “star” and not “heart,” but I need an “S” word.)